mdr356/CloverRicknMorty/README.md

 activity or fragment should have its own ViewModels where business logic is placed.
 The ViewModel reacts to data changes via LiveData.

-View Models, API services, and repositories are injected using Dagger Library.
+View Models, API services, and repositories and database are injected using Dagger Library.